jeremytammik/tbc/a/1431_firerating_2017.md

 > Every time I try to do so, it triggers a message saying I have been blocked for security reasons:

 > Sorry, you have been blocked.
 You are unable to access typepad.com.
 Why have I been blocked?
 This website is using a security service to protect itself from online attacks.
 The action you just performed triggered the security solution.
 There are several actions that could trigger this block including submitting a certain word or phrase, a SQL command or malformed data.
+CloudFlare Ray ID: 29a278666db82690 &ndash; Your IP: XXXXX &ndash; Performance & security by CloudFlare...

 > They are working on it, I hope.